 April Alvarez serves as Administrator for the School of Letters.
 She worked previously in Sewanee's Alumni Office.
-A native of North Carolina, she holds a BA in English and Journalism from UNC-Chapel Hill.
-April is currently enrolled in the School of Letters.
+A native of North Carolina, she holds a BA in English and Journalism from The University of North Carolina at Chapel Hill.
+April received her MFA in 2015 from the School of Letters.
 She worked in DC for a short decade for the National Geographic Society before moving to Sewanee, where she lives with her husband, photographer Stephen Alvarez, and two children.

 Administrative oversight of the program is provided by the Dean of the College of Arts and Sciences, under whose authority the program operates.
 He appoints the program’s director and faculty.
 In his oversight of the program the Dean is assisted by a standing committee, the School of Letters Committee, chaired by the Director of the School of Letters and consisting of the Chair of the Department of English, Director of the Teacher Education program, the Associate Dean of the College, and two faculty members elected by the College Faculty.